All Episodes

 One here and one sits in our studio high atop the EIB building in Midtown Manhattan.

-Telephone number if you want to be on the program, 800-282-2882, and the email address is Rush at EIB net.com.
+Telephone number, if you want to be on the program, 800-282-2882, and the email address is rush at EIBnet.com.

-In fact, we've got let's do this.
+In fact, we've got, let's do this.

 Let's start with audio soundbite number 12.

-Have I got anything more on this?
+See if I got anything more on this.

-Yeah, audio signbite number number 12.
+Yeah, audio soundbite number 12.

-This is uh the just have that ready, Mike.
+This is just have that ready, Mike.

 I tried to calm him down.